Have you ever wondered what cookware best suits your family’s needs? In today’s post, we are featuring the pros and cons of various types of cookware.

 - May chip, leaving sharp edges and shards of glass in food.

 (Linda) – I have owned several pieces of glass cookware for years.
 I love that you can see the food cooking through the glass and can also serve the food right in the glass pans.
-I do find that once the glassware is heated it is necessary to stir the food often to keep it from scorching in the bottom of the pan.
+Once the glassware is heated I find it necessary to stir the food often to keep it from scorching on the bottom of the pan.

 Find Glass Cookware